-- (a) P{nfs} is determined in accordance with Section D1.1 where the connection is through the bottom flat of a panel with the gap between the panel bottom and the edge support less than or equal to 3/8 in.
-(9.53 mm), and - (b) P{nfs} = 0.0 for connections through the top flat of a panel or through the bottom flat of a panel where the gap between the panel bottom and the edge support is greater than 3/8 in.
-(9.53 mm).
+- (a) P{nfs} is determined in accordance with Section D1.1 where insulation is not present, - (b) P{nfs} at steel supports is determined in accordance with Section D1.3.1.1 where the connection is through the bottom flat of a panel, insulation is present, and the gap caused by insulation between the panel bottom and the edge support is less than or equal to 3/8 in.
+(9.53 mm), and - (c) $P{nfs} = 0.0$ for connections under any of the following conditions: - (1) through the top flat of a panel with or without insulation beneath the panel, - (2) through the bottom flat of a panel where insulation is present and the gap caused by insulation between the panel bottom and the edge support is greater than 3/8 in.
+(9.53 mm), or - (3) through the bottom flat of a panel where insulation is present and the support is wood.